1. About this page

-This environmental and social (E&S) Briefing Note is designed to help fund managers quickly familiarise themselves with animal welfare matters.
+This page is designed to help fund managers quickly familiarise themselves with animal welfare matters.
 It is not intended to be a detailed technical guidance document.

 The World Organisation for Animal Health (OIE) defines animal welfare as how an animal copes with the conditions in which it lives.
 An animal is in a good state of welfare if it is healthy, comfortable, well nourished, safe, able to express innate behaviour and if it is not suffering from pain, fear and distress.

 Animal welfare is first and foremost important for the animals, as where welfare is poor an animal may suffer physical and mental distress.
-However, animal welfare can be relevant to business: poor welfare can impact the ability of animals to grow, produce and reproduce, which in turn can reduce productivity and food quality and ultimately impacts company performance.
+However, animal welfare can be relevant to business: poor welfare can impact the ability of animals to grow, produce and reproduce, which in turn can reduce productivity and food quality; and ultimately impact company performance.

 For example, the OIE estimates that morbidity and mortality due to animal diseases causes at least 20 per cent of livestock production globally to be lost.
 Poor transportation can lead to lower product quality, as well as higher morbidity and mortality, due to physical and mental stress.
 The muscles of animals that experience stress prior to slaughter tend to have a higher pH value, which can also degrade the quality of meat.